Aleks-Ya/spring_advaced_27/README.md

 - Remove operation "Get event by name"
 - Change "Get event by ID" endpoint path from "/id/{eventId}" to "/{eventId}"
 - Change "Get user by ID" endpoint path from "/id/{userId}" to "/{userId}"
+- Booking manager user has only BOOKING_MANAGER role

 **v3.1**
 - Create "Restricted area" on the home page